artorias111/FeatureFlow/README.md

 nextflow run main.nf --runMode braker_interpro --genome_assembly /path/to/masked/assembly.fa --rna_reads /path/to/rna_seq/read/dir
 ```

+### If you only have protein data and no RNA-seq for annotation
+There's two modes that can be specified through `--runMode` (see the section "Run Modes") that allows you to only use protein reference instead of protein+RNA-seq for training braker.

 ## Run Modes
 FeatureFlow can be run in different modes, depending on the use case.
 A list of available Run Modes and use cases: